tagtog/demo-webhooks/README.md

   * Check the flag to `Trigger only if change originates in the GUI`
   * Authentication: we won't use any authentication mechanism for this example, therefore we choose `none`.

-10. Upload a document to your tagtog project -- 🪄 it will be automatically annotated by our spaCy model!
+10. Upload a document to your tagtog project 🪄 it will be automatically annotated by our spaCy model!
+  Example document text:
   > Paypal Holdings Inc (PYPL) President and CEO Daniel Schulman Sold $2.7 million of Shares.